-This is a selective list of major repositories of open educational resources such as open textbooks, open courseware, and other multimedia learning materials that can be used by students and faculty.
+This guide combines both an overview of open access with selective lists of major repositories of open educational resources such as open textbooks, open courseware, and other multimedia learning materials that can be used by students and faculty.

 In order for a resource to qualify as Open Access, users should be able to:

-Instructors may use this guide to identify free or lower-cost eBooks and course materials for your students.
-You can then add links to these materials in Quercus, or get in touch with our staff at email@example.com for assistance in using UTL's Course Reserves and Syllabus Service.
+Instructors may use this guide to identify free or lower-cost eBooks and course materials for your students, or as a starting point for creating your very own OER.
+If you have found some appropriate OER links, you can then add these to Quercus, or get in touch with our staff at firstname.lastname@example.org for assistance in using UTL's Course Reserves and Syllabus Service .

 For help creating permanent links to resources you would like to share with students, see this UTL guide.